Single-slope Solar Still CFD Validation, A Distiller Fluent Simulation Tutorial

 Single-slope Solar Still (Distiller) CFD Simulation

-Figure 1: Sketch of the geometry and coordinate system of the solar still [1]
+Figure 1: The 2D geometry and coordinate system for the Solar Still CFD model [1].

 Nu Error (%) Productivity (kg/m2.s) Error(%)